-The pandemic has dramatically changed our kids’ daily lives, and many parents are noticing new behaviors at home and during distance learning that can be tricky to understand.
-For example, distraction and hyperactivity that are commonly associated with ADHD may actually be the result of anxiety or challenges adjusting to online education.
-Schools typically give kids structure, routine, frequent feedback about their behavior, and social outlets—many of which are now missing.
-Without this structure, children are coping in different ways and need different types of support.
-Creating structured routines at home as well as opportunities for spontaneity is a good place to start.
+During the distance-learning phase of the pandemic, many parents began noticing new behaviors in their children that can be tricky to understand.
+For example, distraction and hyperactivity commonly associated with ADHD may have been the result of anxiety or challenges adjusting to online education.
+Schools typically give kids structure, routine, frequent feedback about their behavior, and social outlets—many of which went missing for almost two years.
+Since returning to the classroom, children are coping in different ways and need different types of support.
 A mental health professional can help you identify the root of your child’s behavior and provide the tools they need to thrive, even under difficult circumstances.
 If you suspect that your child may be struggling with ADHD, these common misunderstandings and facts can help you determine when to seek professional support.

-Fact: Teachers are incredible sources of information about a child’s socio-emotional and behavioral functioning.
-However, hyperactivity and distraction during distance learning may be a result of anxiety, trouble adjusting to the online format, or ADHD.
-Only qualified health care professionals (i.e. psychologists, psychiatrists and other physicians, and licensed clinical social workers) can accurately diagnose ADHD.
-It is possible that his teacher is correct, but it is important to consult a qualified professional who is specially trained in assessing and diagnosing ADHD.
+ADHD Fact: Teachers are incredible sources of information about a child’s socio-emotional and behavioral functioning.
+However, only qualified health care professionals (i.e. psychologists, psychiatrists and other physicians, and licensed clinical social workers) can accurately diagnose ADHD.
+It is possible that teachers may be correct when identifying ADHD in students, but it is important to consult a qualified professional who is specially trained in assessing and diagnosing ADHD.
 This is because there are other physical and emotional disorders—including hypoglycemia and anemia—that can share similar symptoms with ADHD.

-Fact: Many parents share the fear of pathologizing their child with a mental health diagnostic label.
-A diagnosis is simply a description of a particular cluster of shared symptoms.
+ADHD Fact: Though many parents share the fear of pathologizing their child with a mental health diagnostic label, a diagnosis is simply a description of a particular cluster of shared symptoms.
 Some benefits of grouping these symptoms into a diagnosis include the well-researched interventions that have been shown to reduce negative symptoms and increase positive strengths.
 Furthermore, people diagnosed with ADHD have often also been described as incredibly creative, exuberant, and energetic.
 They are often unique and exciting people who can get a lot done, such as very successful artists, actors, and business professionals.

-#5 If my child is diagnosed with ADHD, will we have to put him on medication?
+ADHD Misconception: If a child is diagnosed with ADHD, they will have to be put on medication.

-Fact: Pharmacotherapy is just one of several strategies that can be selected as part of your child’s treatment plan.
+ADHD Fact: Pharmacotherapy is just one of several strategies that can be selected as part of your child’s treatment plan.
 Medication can be a very helpful tool for many kids and families, especially when combined with behavioral modification and therapy.
 But, it is not a panacea.
-It is best to share all of your concerns and questions with your health-care providers to create an individualized plan best suited to your child and your family.
-For more detailed information about ADHD diagnoses, treatment options, and advocacy strategies, schedule a virtual parent consultation with Ellie Pelc, PsyD.
-Meet Ellie and join her 4-part Support Group for Parents of Children Diagnosed with ADHD starting on October 1st.
-The Center for Children and Youth has a wide range of services to support you and your family during this uncertain time.
+It is best to share all of your concerns and questions with your healthcare providers to create an individualized plan best suited to your child and your family.
+Our clinical child and adolescent psychology and psychiatry experts can perform an initial assessment to help provide answers about your child’s behavior.
+For more detailed information about ADHD diagnoses, treatment options, and advocacy strategies, schedule a schedule a consultation with our care team.